tl;dr:

 RGSL

-This package solves ODE initial value problems, given as lists of simulation experiments, with sudden interventions (like activation, or a sudden signal).
+Like the functions in this package rgsl solves ODE initial value problems, given as lists of simulation experiments, with sudden interventions (like activation, or a sudden signal).

 remotes::install_github("icpm-kth/rgsl") # requires gsl in your OS, see above